persapiens/Course/HW/HW2-mm.md

   - Use best practices (use modules to do work, avoid shell/commands, be idempotent, use your own roles when sensible, manage secrets)
   - Everything is setup automatically.
 No manual steps.
   - **Limited use ansible galaxy roles**: You are limited to using galaxy roles for setting up mysql.
+Note you will need to update your ansible server setup script to install galaxy roles on your ansible-srv.

 ## Extra Requirements